CogitoNTNU/cogitron/README.md

 ## Getting started
 To set up a python enviroment run the following in the terminal to setup a python enviroment:
-> python -m venv venv
+> `python -m venv venv`

-Then activate it with (windows):
+Then activate it

+- windows
 > . venv/scripts/activate

-Then activate it with (linux):
+- linux
 > . venv/bin/activate

 Install the requirements with: